OpenGeoVis/omfvista/README.rst

-Once the data is loaded as a ``pyvista.MultiBlock`` dataset from ``omfvista``, then that object can be directly used for interactive 3D visualization from ``pyvista``:
+Once the data is loaded as a ``pyvista.MultiBlock`` dataset from ``omfvista``, then that object can be directly used for interactive 3D visualization from PyVista_:

 .. code-block:: python